KrailOrg/krail/docs/tutorial03.md

     }
 ```
 - Add the new key to ```LabelKey```, which your IDE will probably do for you.
-- Run the application and confirm that the menu and breadcrumb have disappeared, and the application title has changed in the browser tab
+- Run the application and confirm that the application title has changed in the browser tab

 #Themes
 At the moment there is no alternative for setting the theme except by using the **@Theme** annotation provided by Vaadin.
 On the new ```TutorialUI```